-3.3.
-Coverage Rate and the Accuracy of Confidence Intervals
+3.3 Coverage Rate and the Accuracy of Confidence Intervals

 We finally assess the accuracy of the confidence interval estimators.
 As previously mentioned, these estimators are obtained from a bootstrap procedure which accounts for generated regressors problem and serial correlation.
-As in Christiano et al. (2006), we proceed as follows.
-For a given random realisation of the DGP, we estimate each specification of the two-step approach (level, difference, AR and VAR).
-From the resulting residuals, we use the estimated parameters from the two-step procedure to generate 1,000 data sets.
-We then estimate each specification and then compute the
+As in Christiano, Eichenbaum and Vigfusson (2006), we proceed as follows.
+For a given random realisation of the DGP, we estimate each specification of the the two-step approach (level, difference, AR and VAR).
+From the resulting residuals, we use the estimated parameters from the two-step procedure to generate 1000 data sets.
+We then estimate each specification and then compute the associated population of IRFs.
+For each artificial data set, the confidence intervals are defined as the top 2.5 percent and bottom 2.5 percent of the estimated IRFs.
+We then assess the accuracy of the confidence interval estimators using the coverage rate.
+For a given realisation of the DGP, we verify if the true IRF lies inside the computed confidence interval and we count for this.
+The rate corresponds also to the fraction of times, across the 1000 data sets simulated from the DGP, that the confidence interval contains the true IRFs of hours.
+If the confidence intervals were perfectly accurate, the coverage rate would be 95 percent.
+A coverage rate that exceeds 95 percent means that the computed confidence intervals are too large, leading to accept too often the model.
+Conversely, a coverage rate less than 95 percent indicates that the computed confidence intervals are too small, leading to reject too often the model.